enterstudio/Frontend-Boilerplate/README.md

 Run the `gulp svg` task to create your SVG icon block.

 SVG files added to `assets/img/svg` will be optimised and added to an `icons.svg` file (this is also created by the `gulp svg` task).
 Having run the task, you'll also now find a handy Icons Preview - a generated HTML page that allows you to see your freshly compressed SVGs alongside the SVG syntax needed to display the icons on your site (see below).
-Each icon's class and ID will be `icon-` + filename.
+Each icon's class will be `icon-` + filename.

 The task also injects the symbols block into the head of your document inbetween the `<!-- inject:svg -->` and `<!-- endinject -->` (this should always be placed after the opening `<body>` tag more than likely in your `header.php`).
 You're then free to use your icons like this: